Mountain View, Contra Costa County, California

 Mountain View is a census designated place (CDP) in Contra Costa County, California, United States.
 The population was 2,622 at the 2020 census.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 0.3 square miles (0.75 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP has a total area of 0.3 square miles (0.75 km^{2}), all land.

 Demographics

 Mountain View first appeared as a census designated place in the 2000 U.S. census.